KankakeeCommunityCollege/recover-newsroom/_posts/2021-10-07-transfer-week-oct--18-22.md

 **All week**

-* Students can go to Room D222 in Student Affairs and pick up a picture of a shoe to decorate with their transfer school’s name/colors.
+* Students can [download this handout](/Transfer-Week-Shoes-handout.pdf), or go to Room D222 in Student Affairs for a copy.
+Decorate the shoe graphics with your transfer school’s name/colors.
 Turn it in to enter a drawing for a KCC swag bag.
 The drawing will be at noon on Friday.
 * \#TransferStudentWeek will be used to highlight the transfer shoes decorating contest and other activities.
 * Visit [www.kcc.edu/transfer](http://www.kcc.edu/transfer) for helpful transfer information, resources and FAQs (with answers\!).